atan4583/bertelsmann-cloud-challenge-collab/README.md

 ## Project Information
 The project transforms the original infrastructure of an AI sentiment prediction app (trained on the RNN model) to an AWS cloud deployable infrastructure.

-**Project Goals**: Implements various AWS cloud stack concepts covered in Phase I of the scholoarship challenge, namely Lesson 12 thru 23, plus additional advanced concepts such as Serverless Framework, CI/CD, Docker, API Gateway, ECS, DockerHub, DynamoDB and Microservices.
+**Project Goals**: Implements various AWS cloud stack concepts covered in Phase I of Udacity | Bertelsmann Technical Scholoarship Cloud Track Challenge, i.e. S3, Lambda, Elastic Load Balancer, Auto Scaling Group, Cloudformation and IAM; as well as advanced concepts like Serverless Framework, CI/CD, Docker, API Gateway, ECS, DockerHub, DynamoDB and Microservices.

 **Project Team**: an international team with 3 members from Phase I of the Cloud Track Challenge:
 * [Adrik S](https://github.com/Adriks976) (France)